TomaszKozubal/NLP_LinkedIn_posts_analysis/README.md

 # Predicting LinkedIn Post Reach Using Regression Neural Network

 ## Project Overview
-This project uses data from a SaaS platform for Employer Branding on LinkedIn.
-The dataset consists of CSV files, each representing all posts made by a single client (i.e., an instance of the platform).
-The goal is to predict the potential reach of a LinkedIn post based on variables that are under user control.
+This project analyzes LinkedIn posts from a SaaS platform used for Employer Branding activities to predict post reach based on various features.
+The model uses a regression neural network that takes into account post content, network size, posting time, and post type to estimate potential reach.

 A regression neural network model was trained to estimate post reach using the following features: